Grand Park: Activities

 By virtue of the mostly sunny weather, the park also features programs year-round.
 In 2012, the Los Angeles County Board of Supervisors allocated $3.3 million for the first year's operations, mainly to cover logistics such as security and maintenance, with $100,000 for programming.
 Events will be coordinated by the Performing Arts Center of Los Angeles County, which also oversees the Dorothy Chandler Pavilion, Ahmanson Theatre, Mark Taper Forum and the Walt Disney Concert Hall.
 The inaugural event featured Bandaloop, a professed vertical dance company of aerialists, performing against the backdrop of Los Angeles City Hall.
 During the first six months, Grand Park hosted about 40 events.
 Some were bids for a mass audience, while others aimed to grab passers-by.

 The Community Terrace features a large picnic table and lawn area for gatherings and viewing visuals projected on nearby wall of the Hall of Records.
 Open lawn space can be used for major public events such as New Year's Eve celebrations and festivals.
+The park also hosted the Gloria Molina Grand Park's New Year Eve celebration every year.